geoman-io/maplibre-geoman-docs/docs/03-mode-switching.md

 ---
-title: "Modes handing"
+title: "Modes Handling"
 ---

-# Modes handing
+# Mode Handling

-All available modes can be enabled/disabled/toggled by the following methods:
+All available modes can be enabled, disabled, or toggled using the following methods:

-For example to handle `edit:drag` mode:
+For example, to handle the `edit:drag` mode:
 ```typescript
 // enable mode
 map.gm.options.enableMode('edit', 'drag');